 Upon generating an initial INVITE request using the precondition mechanism, the UE shall not indicate the requirement for the precondition mechanism by using the Require header field.

+If the originating UE indicated the support for the precondition mechanism in the initial INVITE and:

+a) the received response with SDP body includes a Require header field with “precondition” option-tag, the originating UE shall include a Require header field with the "precondition" option-tag:

+- in subsequent requests that include an SDP body, that it sends during the session initiation in the same dialog as the response is received from; and

+- in responses with SDP body to subsequent requests that include an SDP body and include "precondition" option-tag in Supported header field or Require header field received in-dialog; or

+b) the received response with SDP body does not include the "precondition" option-tag in the Require header field, the originating UE shall not include a Require header field with “precondition” option-tag in the subsequent requests and responses in the same dialog.

 NOTE 2: Table A.4 specifies that UE support of forking is required in accordance with RFC 3261 [26].
 The UE can accept or reject any of the forked responses, for example, if the UE is capable of supporting a limited number of simultaneous transactions or early dialogs.